-Concussion Awareness Week across Canada will take place from September xx to xx, 20xx.
+The second Concussion Awareness Week across Canada will take place from September 25 to October 1, 2022.
 Everyone with a role in healthy active living - sport and recreation participants, parents, coaches, organizers, educators and more - can help increase awareness about this important issue.
 [Insert organization name] is getting involved by [insert information - e.g., sharing resources, participating on social media, hosting an event].